Resume Action Verbs 2026: 300+ Powerful Words That Beat ATS Filters

 - Designed, Illustrated, Composed, Produced, Visualized

-Sales & Revenue Verbs
+Sales and Revenue Verbs

 - Closed — “Closed 27 enterprise accounts worth $3.7M in annual recurring revenue”